Rajmehta8102/Easy-Booking/README.md

 # Easy-Booking
-Easy Booking is an advanced hotel management and booking system that facilitates hotel reservations, availability checks, and hotel reviews.

-This project follows a microservice architecture, primarily comprising four key services: user service, hotel service, booking service, and rating service.
-Additionally, there is a service registry and API gateway that consolidate access to all services through a single port.
+Easy Booking is a sophisticated hotel management and booking system that allows users to book hotels, check availability, and review hotels.
+This project is designed with a microservice architecture, comprising four main services: user service, hotel service, booking service, and rating service.
+An API gateway facilitates unified access to these services through a single port.
+Additionally, a configuration server, utilizing GitHub for centralized configuration management, reduces redundancy and enhances scalability.

-A configuration server is also implemented, leveraging GitHub to centralize shared application configurations.
-This setup enhances scalability and reduces redundancy in the application properties files across the distributed server architecture.
+To ensure high reliability and resilience, we have implemented fault tolerance mechanisms across all services.
+These include circuit breakers to prevent resource exhaustion during failures, retry policies to handle transient errors automatically, and rate limiters to protect services from excessive load.
+This comprehensive fault tolerance strategy ensures robust and resilient operations within the microservice architecture.